MattCCC/fetchff/README.md

 1. **Consistent Error Handling:**

    - In JavaScript, the native `fetch()` function does not reject the Promise for HTTP error statuses such as 404 (Not Found) or 500 (Internal Server Error).
 Instead, `fetch()` resolves the Promise with a `Response` object, where the `ok` property indicates the success of the request.
 If the request encounters a network error or fails due to other issues (e.g., server downtime), `fetch()` will reject the Promise.
-   - This approach aligns error handling with common practices and makes it easier to manage errors consistently.
+   - The `fetchff` plugin aligns error handling with common practices and makes it easier to manage errors consistently by rejecting erroneous status codes.

 2. **Enhanced Retry Mechanism:**